7Mcking/KopernikusAutoTest/README.md

 ##### Question 5:Any other comments about your solution?
+* Yes for some reason camera 20 takes considerably greater amount of time in getting duplicates also it doesn't do a god job in removing the dublicates!
+Stoll figuring out.
-* Nothing more.
-I guess I have said enough 😊.
+* I guess I have said enough 😊.
 I hope my sollution impresses you and looking forward to hear from you guys soon!
 Fingers crossed!